martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-filters.md

 ### Filters and HTML auto-escaping

 When writing filters that are intended to operate on strings, it is important to remember that [HTML is automatically escaped](../introduction#auto-escaping) in templates.
-As such, some strings values might be flagged as "safe" and some other as "unsafe":
+As such, some string values might be flagged as "safe" and some others as "unsafe":

 * regular `String` values are always assumed to be "unsafe" and will be automatically escaped by Marten's template engine
 * safe strings are wrapped in `Marten::Template::SafeString` objects

-This means that if your filter needs to have a different behaviour based on the fact that a string is safe or not, then you will have to verify what is the type of the underlying value (by relying on the `#raw` method as explained in the previous section).
+This means that if your filter needs to have a different behavior based on the fact that a string is safe or not, then you will have to verify what is the type of the underlying value (by relying on the `#raw` method as explained in the previous section).
 It is the filter's responsibility to ensure that an incoming "safe string" is returned as a "safe string" as well or simply converted to a regular string that will be auto-escaped.

 Creating safe strings is simply a matter of initializing `Marten::Template::SafeString` from a regular string: